cam0202/Projet_Java_Echec/PROTOCOL.md

         - `uuid`: a string representing the client's unique identifier
     - A server's payload will be empty.

-- `MOVE(302)`: Request to move a board piece from one location to another
+- `GET(310)`: Request to get a piece of information from the server
     - A client's payload will contain the following mandatory fields:
         - `uuid`: a string representing the client's uuid
+        - `scope`: a string representing the information requested
+    - A server's response will contain the information requested

+- `POST(311)`: Request to make the server take an action (add message to chat, move a piece, ...)
+    - A client's payload will contain the following mandatory fields:
+        - `uuid`: a string representing the client's uuid
-        - `command`: a string containing the move command to execute on the server
+        - `payload`: a string containing the command to execute on the server
     - A server's payload will be empty

-- `PUSH(303)`: Notification message sent by the server
+- `PUSH(320)`: Notification message sent by the server
+    - A server's payload will contain the following mandatory fields:
-    - The payload is context dependent
+        - `scope`: The context in which the notification takes place
+        - `action`: The action that should be executed my the client
+        - `data`: A JSON encoded string containing additional information depending on the scope and action